bhirsch70/Ansible_Tower_Workshop/facilitator_tips.md

-Ansible Workshop Instructor's Guide - RedHatGov AWS
+Ansible Workshop Facilitator's Tips
 =========================================

-In addition to having some core Ansible and Ansible Tower skills, hosting a successful Ansible workshop will require a number of prerequisites be met to build and host the workshop infrastructure and student guides, and instructor decks.
-This guide is designed to help an Instructor create all of the tools/access required to host a workshop.
+This guide is designed to help an facilitator create all of the tools/access required to host a workshop and offer up some tips to ensure the workshop runs smoothly.
 These instructions can be broken down into several categories.

 * Building AWS instances for students
 * Accessing student documentation and instructor decks